YangLin404/lora_weather_station/demo/wso2_das_demo/proximus_demo/doc/Wso2DAS.md

 U can find the driver that we are going to use [here](https://jdbc.postgresql.org/download.html), Download the driver recommended for the java setup you are using.
 >

+When storing data into a database the WSO2 DAS needs to know the specification of the database before you can make use of it.
+U can create a new datasource under the Configure tab go to Datasources, click on __Add Datasource__.
 ![Datasource](img/Datasource.png)

 You can add an event publisher under the Main tab → Manage → Event → Publishers.